TeamSpheal/P3-FrontEnd/STARTUP.md

 #### Initial steps
 1) Configure an S3 bucket and configure it to serve as a static website.
 2) Edit the file src\environments\environment.prod.ts
-    - Change "baseUrl" to be the URL of the running backend intance.
+    - Change "baseUrl" to be the URL of the running backend instance.
     - Change the value for the Access-Control-Allow-Origin in the headers object to be the URL of the S3 bucket.